exeed-media/mod0/front-end/data_types.md

 - <span class="vocab">Number</span> - Any positive or negative number, including 0, whole or decimal
 - <span class="vocab">Boolean</span> - `true` or `false`

-To connect to how these data types are used in an application we all have some experience with, consider the steps you took to enroll at Turing in the Populi application:
+To connect to how these data types are used in an application :
-- **String** - You provided your email address and it was stored as a string, for example: `"helloworld@gmail.com"`
+- **String** - You provide your email address and it was stored as a string, for example: `"helloworld@gmail.com"`
-- **Number** - You provided your date of birth and the program calculated your age, for example: `37`
+- **Number** - You provide your date of birth and the program calculates your age, for example: `37`
-- **Boolean** - Once you paid your deposit, the "paid deposit" field said `true`
+- **Boolean** - Once you paid your deposit, the "paid deposit" field says `true`

 <div class="s-card">
   <h3>Deciding on a Data Type</h3>